Kannur International Airport

 The airport served one million passengers in just nine months since commercial operations began.
-Amidst the COVID-19 pandemic, the airport could maintain stable growth, and it achieved the milestone of two million passengers in the twenty-third month of operations in November 2020.
+Amidst the COVID-19 pandemic in India, the airport could maintain stable growth, and it achieved the milestone of two million passengers in the twenty-third month of operations in November 2020.
+Though several international airlines have reportedly shown interest in operating from Kannur, they are unable to operate regularly scheduled flights from Kannur International Airport as the airport lacks point of call status.

 The first aircraft to land was an Indian Air Force (IAF) aircraft that touched down at the airport on 29 February 2016.
-The first trial passenger flight operation was conducted on 20 September 2018, using a Boeing 737-800 aircraft from Air India Express.
-On the inaugural day, 9 December 2018, an Air India Express flight IX 715 (Boeing 737-800) took off to Abu Dhabi at 10:13 (IST), becoming the first commercial passenger aircraft to depart from Kannur International Airport.
+The first trial passenger flight operation was conducted on 20 September 2018, using a Boeing 737-800 aircraft of Air India Express.
+On the inaugural day, 9 December 2018, an Air India Express flight IX 715, operated with a Boeing 737-800, took off to Abu Dhabi at 10:13 (IST), becoming the first commercial passenger aircraft to depart from Kannur.
 The airport was inaugurated by then Minister of Civil Aviation, Suresh Prabhu and Chief Minister of Kerala, Pinarayi Vijayan.